Swab, Spit Or Stay Home? A Wide Variety Of Plans To Keep Coronavirus Off Campus

 "It's a lot easier to control an outbreak if you are a fairly isolated college campus than if you are in the middle of a city," Marsicano says, noting that 90% of students will return to the small Sewanee campus.

-Student behavior is another wild card, since even the best containment plans will fail if college kids "do something stupid, like have a massive frat party without masks," Marsicano says.
+Student behavior is another wild card since even the best containment plans will fail if college students "do something stupid, like have a massive frat party without masks," Marsicano says.

-"You've got student affairs professionals across the country who are screaming at the top of their lungs, 'We can't control student behavior when they go off campus!'"
+"You've got student affairs professionals across the country who are screaming at the top of their lungs, 'We can't control student behavior when they go off campus!' "

 Another factor is the lack of direction at the federal level.
 Education Secretary Betsy DeVos has held dozens of calls with governors and state education superintendents, according to the Department of Education.
-But the main web page addressing the crisis in higher education offers little national guidance beyond reminders that many paperwork filing deadlines have been extended, and other regulatory requirements have been relaxed.
+But the main webpage addressing the crisis in higher education offers little national guidance beyond reminders that many paperwork filing deadlines have been extended and other regulatory requirements have been relaxed.
 Schools are encouraged to distribute basic coronavirus fact sheets from the Centers for Disease Control and Prevention.

-Most of the pandemic-related aid dispensed by the department — $30 billion from Congress' CARES Act — is for K-12 schools, with about $13 billion for higher education, including student aid.
+Most of the pandemic-related aid dispensed by the department — $30 billion from the CARES Act — is for K-12 schools, with about $13 billion for higher education, including student aid.

 A relief package passed by the U.S. House of Representatives included some $30 billion for higher education, but the Senate adjourned on Aug.
 13 without taking action on it.
-A trio of Democratic senators, including Sen. Elizabeth Warren, is pushing for mandatory reporting of coronavirus case numbers on college campuses.
+A trio of Democratic senators, including Elizabeth Warren, is pushing for mandatory reporting of coronavirus case numbers on college campuses.

-Campus communities with very different levels of contagion are making opposite calls about in-person learning.
-Mizzou's Boone County has seen more than 1,400 confirmed coronavirus cases after a spike in mid-July.
-According to the Harvard Global Health Institute's COVID risk map, Boone has accelerated spread, with 14 infections per day per 100,000 people.
+Campus communities with different levels of contagion are making opposite calls about in-person learning.
+The University of Missouri's Boone County has seen more than 1,400 confirmed coronavirus cases after a spike in mid-July.
+According to the Harvard Global Health Institute's COVID-19 risk map, Boone has accelerated spread, with 14 infections per day per 100,000 people.
 Two neighboring counties were in the red zone recently, with more than 25 cases per day per 100,000 people.

 At such rates of infection, the institute advises stay-at-home orders or rigorous testing and tracing.
-But Mizzou, in addition to allowing students to live in campus, is also taking a hands-off approach to instruction.
+But the University of Missouri, in addition to allowing students to live on campus, is also taking a hands-off approach to instruction.
 Officials have left the decision in the hands of deans, many of whom are letting departmental chairs or even individual faculty members decide whether to hold classes in-person or remotely.

-Administrators at Mizzou considered, and rejected, mandatory testing.
-"All that does is provide one a snapshot of the situation," University of Missouri system President Mun Choi said during one of the town halls.
+Administrators at the University of Missouri considered, and rejected, mandatory testing.
+"All that does is provide one a snapshot of the situation," University of Missouri System President Mun Choi said during one of the town halls.

-Mizzou has an in-house team that will carry out case investigation and contact tracing with the local health department.
-On Monday, following questions from the press and pressure from the public, the university announced a reversal: Mizzou students will now be required to report any positive coronavirus test, even if obtained off campus.
+The university has an in-house team that will carry out case investigation and contact tracing with the local health department.
+On Monday, following questions from the press and pressure from the public, the university announced a reversal: Students will now be required to report any positive coronavirus test, even if obtained off campus.

-Colleges must choose who to test, and how often
+Colleges must choose whom to test and how often

 CDC guidance for higher education suggests there's not enough data to know whether testing everyone is effective, but some influential researchers, such as those at Harvard and Yale, disagree.